 If you’re the vacation planner in the family, you’re likely used to a certain amount of control over the process.
 As you plan a getaway for your extended family, however, you may find yourself in the kitchen with a number of different cooks.
 A few tweaks to your approach, and this process can be a joy as well.

 Once you’ve all decided you’d like to vacation together, move directly to the discussion about money.
 Communicate openly and clearly and continue to do so throughout the process.
 If you bust through what can be an uncomfortable topic for some right at the outset, it will make communication and decision making much easier as you go along.

 Rent a House

-You may be accustomed to hotel accommodations for your immediate family, but when you’ve got a crowd, a house is almost always more economical and provides more options for people.
+You may be accustomed to hotel accommodations for your immediate family, but when you have a crowd, a house is almost always more economical and provides more options for people.
 Look for open common spaces and private sleeping spaces.
 You’ll also be very glad if you can find a place with a dishwasher and a laundry room.

 While you may be the one ultimately pulling the trigger when booking accommodations and reservations, get everyone involved from the start and communicate fully with them throughout the entire process.
-Start early enough that you can enjoy conversations about the area you’re heading to and hone in on the comforts each expects and the joys they wish for.
+Start early enough that you can enjoy conversations about the destination, and focus on the comforts each family member expects and the joys he or she wishes for.

 Keep Options Open and Free

 People approach vacations differently.
 Some long for adventure, some to simply relax, some to savor culture, some to enjoy luxury.
-Understand who you’re traveling with and what they enjoy on vacation and (this may be a tough one for some planners) let them be free to have the vacation they want.
+Understand who you’re traveling with, what they enjoy on vacation, and (this may be a tough one for some planners) let them be free to have the vacation they want.

-Try your best to give a lot of options when it comes to activities and don’t ever force anyone to do something they’re not excited about.
-This is a vacation for each person.
-Be okay with everyone going separate ways sometimes and appreciate the unique personality of each family member.
+Try your best to give a lot of options when it comes to activities, and don’t force anyone to do something he or she is not excited about.
+This is a vacation.
+Be OK with everyone going separate ways sometimes and appreciate the unique personality of each family member.

 Teach Your Kids Tolerance